Table of Contents

 After ½ an hour

-1 cup green tea / Tea with low- fat milk with some gluten-free snacks.
+1 cup of green tea / Tea with low- fat milk with some gluten-free snacks.

 2 Truweight mighty millet idli with 1 bowl mix veg sambhar / 2 medium sized quinoa dal dosa with 1 bowl sambhar / 1 open veg paneer sandwich with 1 whole grain toast / 1 medium plate red rice sprouts poha with 1 bowl of low-fat curd / 2-egg white omelette with spinach and mushroom.